-Maximum Average Power (MAP) represents the greatest amount of power (watts) you are able to sustain for a specific period of time measured in seconds.
+Maximum Average Power (MAP) represents the greatest amount of power (watts) you can sustain for a specific amount of time measured in seconds.

 For example, MAP5 is the greatest amount of watts you can output over 5 seconds.

 MAP1200, i.e. 20 minutes, is often used as a practical value from which to determine your Functional Threshold Power (FTP), which is seen as the gold standard for assessing an athlete's performance and for benchmarking against others.